proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfmsr/setting_up.md

 $ dfmsr --key=<your_private_key> // generate key via wallet
 ```

-For more details about Storage replicator node, go to [dfmsr](../cli/dfmsr/dfmsr.md) - used by the client [Storage Replicator Node](../roles/replicator.md)
+For more details about Storage replicator node, go to [dfms-replicator](../cli/dfmsr/dfmsr.md) - used by the client [Storage Replicator Node](../roles/replicator.md)

 >**Note** \
-To get more information about any command and its flags you need to use `-h` flag, for example `dfms contract -h` or `dfmsr contract -h`
+To get more information about any command and its flags you need to use `-h` flag, for example `dfms-client contract -h` or `dfms-replicator contract -h`
 Both have similar commands to interact with the network.
 For more details, see the CLI item.
 Also, see how to connect to the other nodes.

 ### SuperContract